intuitem/ciso-assistant-community/tools/README.md

             - relationship(*)
             - rationale
             - stregth_of_relationship
+    For Answers:
+        The first line is a header, with the following possible fields (* for required):
+            - id(*)
+            - question_type(*)
+            - question_choices(*)
-    A library has a single locale.
-Translated libraries have the same urns, they are merged during import.
+    A library has a single locale, which is the reference language.
+Translations are given in columns with header like "name[fr]"
     Dependencies are given as a comma or blank separated list of urns.

 ```

 ## Mappings